 University housing is available to graduate students studying on our Center City Campus.
 Jefferson offers a variety of on-campus options ranging from traditional dorm-style to apartment-style housing.
 Students studying in Center City may also opt to live off-campus.

 Admitted International Students

-The Office of International Affairs (OIA) works with all University departments and individuals to facilitate exchange and to offer orientation to international visitors.
+Our international offices work with all University departments and individuals to facilitate exchange and to offer orientation to international visitors.